 Over the course of the project period (01/2021-12/2022), stakeholders were consulted in different ways to comment on the data, results, and analysis.
-While the final decision-making competence, especially in relation to policy recommendations, remained with the project partners, the open exchange with the many involved actors at all stages of the project had a significant effect on the final outcomes.
-To facilitate this process, five public conferences (so-called Multiplier Sport Events - MSEs) were held with stakeholders from all across Europe and all levels of sport governance.
+While the final decision-making competence, especially in relation to policy recommendations, remained with the project partners, the open

-- At the first two MSEs (October 2021 in Cologne and December 2021 in Lisbon), the Fact Report was presented and discussed.
+- At the first two MSEs (October 2021 in Cologne and December 2021 in Lisbon), the FactReport was presented and discussed.
 All stakeholders were invited to comment on the findings and to engage in a discussion on the implications of the findings. - MSE3 (March 2021 in Ormskirk), MSE4 (May 2022 in Rijeka) and MSE5 (June and September 2022 in Warsaw) were explicitly designed to define and discuss a Concept and Principles of Good Governance in the employment relations of athletes in Olympic sport in collaboration with athletes, SGBs, and national and international policy makers and legislators.
 These informed the second project outcome, the so-called Evaluation Report (published in June 2022).